mdo/mdoml/index.md

 * By design, custom HTML elements have no assumed semantics.
 For example, you gain obvious browser-backed advantages by using a `<form>` over a `<custom-form>` element. **Don't replace semantic elements.**
 * Because of that lack of browser-assumed semantics, theoretically there's no disadvantage with custom elements for many components.
 Instead of a `<div>` for dropdowns, `<dropdown>`s could be used with no discernible impact to accessibility.
 * **Custom elements are inline by default.** If you need a block-level element, you'll need to specify that in the CSS.
+* This aims to use HTML elements and attributes wherever possible.
+Classes, IDs, and more are purposefully avoided.
 * Accessibility-wise, you'll still need to include ARIA roles where appropriate.
 I've attempted to do so in a few of the examples below.

 ---